- “I don’t have money for emergencies!”

 “I can’t save enough.”

-If you are living paycheck to paycheck, earning just enough to pay the bills, feed the family and enroll your children in enrichment programmes, what are some strategies she can adopt?
+If you are living paycheck to paycheck, earning just enough to pay the bills, feed the family and enrol your children in enrichment programmes, what are some strategies she can adopt?
 How does she start saving?
 How much should she aim to save?

 I always believe that you should save 20% of your income.
 Automate your savings and have it credited to a saving account that you cannot debit.